 River Trout Fly Fishing

 The River Trout Fly Fishing section is a semi-autonomous part of the Society and fishes a section of the River Wey’s south branch near Frensham Church.
-Anybody who wishes to fish the water should contact the FAS Membership Secretary, Mick Borra, on 01252 320871 or the Trout Section Secretary, David Tinson, on 01428 - 714092 (firstname.lastname@example.org).
+Anybody who wishes to fish the water should contact the FAS Membership Secretary, Mick Borra, on 01252 320871 or the Trout Section Secretary, Chris Thayer on 01252 – 793780 or 07979 – 274897 (email@example.com).
 Membership of the River Trout Fly Fishing section is limited to 25 people and only fly-fishing is permitted.
 Day tickets are not available but members may purchase guest tickets.
 The fly-fishing season runs from 1 April to 30 September each year and the fees for the 2015 season are likely to be £190/PA.

 The work done on the river has been supported in many ways, not least financially, by the Environment Agency.
 Further work will be done in 2010 in collaboration with the FAS Executive Committee, the Environmental Agency and the Wild Trout Trust.

 Catch records have been compiled over a number of years and show a gradual increase in the number of fish caught.
 This helps to determine an appropriate stocking policy.
 The river is stocked regularly with brown trout weighing on average 1½ lbs.
 Other fish such as dace, chub and perch are also taken on fly.

 In 2006 a strategy for the regeneration of the Trout Section was drawn up by Geoff and submitted for approval by the FAS Executive Committee.
 This strategy was developed over the next few years and the first phase of the work was completed towards the end of 2009.
 The health of the river is generally good and past electrofishing has identified species ranging from bullheads to pike.